Tom-Woodward-hub/Hello-World/README.md

 # Hello-World
 Repository for learning to code and simple ideas
-# this is a test to see the itility of GitHub
+# this is a test to see the utility of GitHub.
+# simple ideas and scripts will be posted here whilst learning Python3.